aio-libs/aiohttp-mako/README.rst

     def handler(request):
         return {'greeting': 'Hello world!', 'title': 'mako example'}

-or using python 3 annotations and decorator:
+or using python 3 annotations and decorator.
+This is experimental feature I just wanted to play with annotations, and will be removed I guess:

 .. code:: python